Jertole/jert-network/PROJECT-ROADMAP.md

 The JERT Network represents a full-stack permissioned EVM ecosystem designed to support
 Cryogas infrastructure services: cold-energy terminals, LCNG stations, B2B logistics nodes,
 and energy-linked digital settlement.

-This roadmap tracks all milestones required to bring the JERT Network from prototype to
-full production-grade deployment.

-Overall project readiness (as of latest update): **62%**
-Target readiness for production: **100%**

 ---